vvasilopoulos0/RockPaperScissors/README.md

 <h1 align="center">RockPaperScissors</h1>

-In this web application the well known game of rock, paper and scissors is presented using a mixture of HTML, CSS and Javascript.
+<p align="center">In this web application the well known game of rock, paper and scissors is presented using a mixture of HTML, CSS and Javascript. </p>

 [RockPaperScissors](https://vvasilopoulos0.github.io/RockPaperScissors/)